colinking/emojitable/README.md

 👴 Initialize a new emojitable (📰) of size 10 that stores String (🔡) keys.
 🍦 table 🔷 📰🐚🔡 📝 10

-👴 Insert the key-value pair, ("Hello", "World").
+👴 Insert the key-value pair: ("Hello", "World").
 Returns true (👍) on success.
 🍦 success ✏ table 🔤Hello🔤 🔤World🔤

 👴 Fetch the value that is mapped to by "Hello".
 Returns an optional (🍬).